 This protects your employees' privacy and also saves the employer from potentially having to answer additional questions that are raised by the contents of the employee personnel file.
 Therefore, it is important to avoid opening up your company to an increased investigation by USCIS employees.

 I-9 File Investigation and Penalties

 By law, employers are provided with at least three business days to produce the Forms I-9.
-Often, ICE will request the employer provide supporting documentation, which may include a copy of the payroll, list of current employees, Articles of Incorporation, and business licenses."
+Often, ICE will request that the employer provide supporting documentation, which may include a copy of the payroll, list of current employees, Articles of Incorporation, and business licenses.

-The current trend is that ICE is increasing its enforcement efforts.
-Employers have increasingly faced criminal charges levied on managers, owners, and human resources (HR) staff members for failure to properly complete and store I-9 forms for every employee.
+Due to ICE's enforcement efforts, employers have increasingly faced criminal charges levied on managers, owners, and human resources (HR) staff members for failure to properly complete and store I-9 forms for every employee.
 Businesses have increasingly received significant fines and been debarred.
 It is, therefore, imperative that employers make it a priority to ensure that these forms are accurately filled out, maintained, and stored to protect the company and its employees from penalties, which can be costly.